Pedram-Faramarz/waf-lab-nginx-modsecurity/Readme.md

 * Safe requests reach the backend
 * Malicious requests are blocked with HTTP 403
 * Easy to run with Docker Compose
-* No changes were made to original config files

 ## 📁 Project Structure